xandrw/architecture-enforcer/README.md

 # PHP Architecture Enforcer

-A simple command-line tool that recursively scans a directory, analyzes your PHP files for `namespace` and `use` statements, and checks them against a defined `architecture` config.
+A command-line tool that recursively scans a given app source directory, analyzes the `.php` files for `namespace` and `use` statements, and checks them against a defined `architecture` config.
-If a file uses a `dependency` that is outside the allowed `scope` for its `layer`, the command will continue scanning, collect any errors along with their file names and offending line numbers, then display all the errors.
+If a file uses a `dependency` that is outside the allowed `scope` for its `layer`, the command will display all errors along with their file names and offending line numbers.

 ---